evently-cloud/site/src/concepts/sql-jsonpath.md

 Expressions can be evaluated in two modes: `strict` and `lax`, the default mode if omitted.
 The two modes have different behaviors for navigating to data properties.

-1. Missing properties.
-Strict mode expects the navigation statement to reference existing properties and will throw an error if they are not present in the data.
+1. **Missing properties:** Strict mode expects the navigation statement to reference existing properties and will throw an error if they are not present in the data.
 Lax mode will ignore missing properties and treat the situation as an unmatched path.
-2. Arrays.
-If an operation expects an array, but the data value is not an array, lax mode will thread the value as a single-element array.
-Conversely if the operation does not expect an array, but encounters an array data value, it will be unnested and each value will be tested.
+2. **Arrays:** If an operation expects an array, but the data value is not an array, lax mode treats the value as a single-element array.
+Conversely if the operation does not expect an array, but encounters an array, each array value will be tested.
 In strict mode, either of these conditions results in an error.

 #### Navigation